|Malta Gaming Authority, MGA/B2C/370/2017

-The dozen tabs across the top of the page, below the masthead, make the selection of the games idiot proof for Kiwi gamblers.
+A dozen tabs across the top of the page, below the masthead, make the selection of the games idiot-proof for Kiwi gamblers.
 The “favourites”, “most popular” and “new games” precede the “slot games”, a New Zealand favourite pastime called “pokies”.
 Jonny Jackpot lists the eight games he loves but a search tab on the extreme right of the horizontal menu gives Kiwis some leeway.
 The game thumbnails offer a heart on the top-right corner to archive or update your favourites.
-Not all games, including every live-dealer one, is a play-for-fun one.
+Not all games, including every live-dealer one, is a play-for-fun.

 That Jonny Jackpot Casino makes “scratch” a tab is a sure sign that it has done its homework on Kiwis’ partiality towards “scratchies”.
-Ditto Keno as instant-win options.
+Ditto Keno as an instant-win option.
 Overall, the online casino operator has a library catalogue of more than 1,500 games.
 Not only does Jonny Jackpot offer jackpots but also progressive ones (more than 100 between them, but partial towards the former) that can be a life-changing experience for lucky New Zealanders.
-The “must go jackpots” and “drops & wins” add to the adrenaline rush.
+The “must-go jackpots” and “drops & wins” add to the adrenaline rush.

 Of the number of games teeming in the impressive library collection at Jonny Jackpot Casino, not surprisingly more than 1,300 of the titles are pokies (slots).
 New Zealand gamblers will take stock of the quintessential games in the mould of Book of Dead, Gonzo’s Quest, Immortal Romance, and Starburst, but be mindful that some of them, including progressive jackpots, don’t offer free games.